-Until recently (2006) diving in Greece was heavily restricted to keep people from disturbing, damaging or pilfering from the rich underwater store of archaeological artefacts strewn around the Greek islands and peninsula.
-Greece is home to some truly thrilling underwater treasure troves and the fact that the sites are still relatively undisturbed by divers, due to the ban, makes it all the more appealing.
+Until recently, Greek authorities restricted diving to keep people from damaging or pilfering from the artefacts strewn around the country's islands and peninsula.
+Indeed, Greece is home to some marvellous underwater treasures.

-There are dive schools and centres all over Greece and generally wherever there are good diving opportunities there should be equipment, facilities and advice available.
+Generally speaking, visitors will find schools and equipment wherever there are good diving opportunities.
 Some of the more popular centres are in Athens, Corfu, Karpathos, Cephalonia, Kos, Crete, Lefkas, Lesvos, Mykonos, Rhodes, Samos, Santorini, Thessaloniki and Zakynthos.

 According to Greek law, divers who come across artefacts during dives can observe them, though no touching is allowed.
 Divers must report all finds.